Marfi098776/B6A1/README.md

 ```

 in this case personKeys becomes a union of string literal, not just string.For instance Keyof turns a type's structure into a set of allowed options.

+# Explain the difference between any, unknown, and never types in TypeScript.

+let's explain these separately
+- *any*: this is out of type safety. we can call or access  anything.here type checking are disable.

+- *unknown*: this is the safe version of *any*.It prefers that it don't know the type yet but we must have to prove it before using it.
+Otherwise it return error.So we must narrow the type first.

+- *never*: It represents values that cannot exit.We can use it when a function never returns, doing exhaustive checks.